lando/lando/examples/base/README.md

 # Should output JSON in lando list without error
 lando list --format json

-# Should return a specified path when given with lando info
+# Should return a specified path when given with lando list
-lando list --path "landobase.[0].service" | grep web
+lando list --path "landobase" | grep landobase

 # Should return logs without error
 lando logs